 More information about Iceland is available on the Iceland Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States was the first country to recognize Iceland's independence in 1944 following Danish rule, union with Denmark under a common king, and German and British occupation during World War II.
-Iceland is a member of the North Atlantic Treaty Organization (NATO) but has no standing military of its own.
+Iceland is a founding member of the North Atlantic Treaty Organization (NATO) but has no standing military of its own.
 The United States and Iceland signed a bilateral defense agreement in 1951; it remains in force, although U.S. military forces are no longer permanently stationed in Iceland.